tannewt/wa-law.org/bill/2021-22/sb/5483/S/README.md

 2. A replacement permit, identicard, or driver's license may be obtained to change or correct material information upon payment of a fee of **$20** and surrender of the permit, identicard, or driver's license being replaced.

+## Section 511
+> This section adds a new section to an existing chapter [46.01](/rcw/46_motor_vehicles/46.01_department_of_licensing.md).
+Here is the [modified chapter](rcw/46_motor_vehicles/46.01_department_of_licensing.md) for context.

+1. The state of Washington occupies and preempts the charging of per trip fees on prearranged rides by transportation network company drivers operating in the state of Washington as provided in this section.
+Local laws and ordinances that are inconsistent with this subsection may not be enacted and are hereby preempted and repealed.
+However, this subsection does not apply to local laws and ordinances enacted regarding per trip fees enacted prior to January 1, 2021.

+2. Beginning January 1, 2023, the department must charge a 50 cent per trip fee on prearranged and nonprearranged rides by for hire vehicles operating in the state of Washington.
+However, in a county with a population greater than 2,000,000, the per trip fee is 25 cents.

+3. The director must adopt rules to implement this section.
+The rules may include, but are not limited to, the:

+    a.
+Administration, enforcement, and collection of the fee in the most efficient manner deemed by the director;

+    b.
+Imposition of audit requirements to ensure compliance;

+    c.
+Establishment of penalties on drivers and companies for noncompliance; and

+    d.
+Implementation of cooperative arrangements with cities, counties, or port districts for the collection and remittance of this fee.

+4. All revenues generated under this section must be deposited into the forward flexible account created in section 702 of this act.
+Of the amount deposited pursuant to this subsection, 20 percent shall be used to enhance department of transportation, public transportation division programs as follows:

+    a.
+Fifty percent must be for funding the special needs transportation grant program; and

+    b.
+Fifty percent must be for funding the transit coordination grant program.

+5. The definitions in this subsection apply throughout this section unless the context clearly requires otherwise.

+    a.
+"For hire vehicle" means vehicles used for the transportation of passengers for compensation including, taxicab transportation services provided under chapter 46.72 or 81.72 RCW, or a transportation network company driver providing prearranged trips through a digital network.
+The term excludes auto stages, school buses operating exclusively under a contract to a school district, ride-sharing vehicles under chapter 46.74 RCW, limousine carriers licensed under chapter 46.72A RCW, vehicles used by nonprofit transportation providers for elderly or persons with disabilities and their attendants under chapter 81.66 RCW, vehicles used by auto transportation companies licensed under chapter 81.68 RCW, vehicles used to provide courtesy transportation at no charge to and from parking lots, hotels, and rental offices, and vehicles used by charter party carriers of passengers and excursion service carriers licensed under chapter 81.70 RCW.

+    b.
+"Transportation network company" means a corporation, partnership, sole proprietorship, or other entity that is operating in Washington state and uses a digital network to connect transportation network company riders to transportation network company drivers who provide prearranged rides.

+    c.
+"Transportation network company driver" means an individual who:

+        i.
+Receives connections to potential transportation network company riders and related services from a transportation network company; and

+        ii.
+Uses a transportation network company vehicle to offer or provide a prearranged ride to transportation network company riders upon connection through a digital network controlled by a transportation network company in exchange for compensation or payment of a fee.

+6. [Empty]

+    a.
+By August 1, 2021, the department must convene a work group to negotiate and develop a comprehensive framework and recommendations for:

+        i.
+The regulation of transportation network companies within the state of Washington; and

+        ii.
+Coordinated linkages with existing systems for taxi and for hire services regulated by state and local governments.

+    b.
+[Empty]

+        i.
+In convening this work group, the department must involve relevant representatives of the utilities and transportation commission, local governments involved in the regulation of transportation network companies and for hire vehicles, entities providing transportation network services, entities providing taxicab services and other for hire services, and other relevant parties.
+The work group must periodically provide updates to the joint transportation committee and allow opportunities for interested members to attend meetings of the work group and provide feedback.

+        ii.
+The work group must attempt to develop a comprehensive framework and recommendations for regulatory fees, the most effective and efficient state and local regulatory structure or structures, the most effective public safety aspects including the type of required background checks, appropriate driver compensation policies, and other ways to improve the consistency and overall effectiveness and competitive fairness of the current regulatory systems.

+        iii.
+The department must issue a report of its agreed to framework and recommendations, including draft legislation, to the house and senate transportation committees by December 1, 2022.

+## Section 512
+> This section adds a new section to an existing chapter [82.02](/rcw/82_excise_taxes/82.02_general_provisions.md).
+Here is the [modified chapter](rcw/82_excise_taxes/82.02_general_provisions.md) for context.

+1. [Empty]

+    a.
+The state of Washington occupies and preempts the charging of per trip fees on prearranged food delivery trips by third-party food delivery service providers operating in the state of Washington as provided in this section.
+Local laws and ordinances that are inconsistent with this subsection may not be enacted and are hereby preempted and repealed.

+    b.
+Beginning January 1, 2022, the department must charge a 25 cent per trip fee on prearranged food delivery trips operating in the state of Washington.
+This fee shall be assessed on and paid by the third-party food delivery service provider on each order processed.

+2. Chapter 82.32 RCW applies to the administration of the per trip fee on prearranged food delivery trips in this section.

+3. All revenues generated under this section must be deposited in the forward flexible account created in section 702 of this act.

+4. For the purposes of this section:

+    a.
+"Food delivery contractor" means an individual who:

+        i.
+Receives connections to potential food deliveries through a telephonic or digital network, including a website; and

+        ii.
+Uses that telephonic or digital network, including a website, to offer or provide a prearranged food delivery in exchange for compensation or payment of a fee.

+    b.
+"Food delivery trips" means a trip by a food delivery contractor where the order is placed by telephone, or website or digital network provided by a third-party corporation, partnership, sole proprietorship, or other entity in which the driver is connected with a restaurant or other similar business requesting delivery of prepared food product or meal.
+However, food delivery trips do not include deliveries provided by delivery drivers exclusively employed by a (i) grocery store, (ii) mini-market, (iii) convenience store, or (iv) restaurant or other similar business actually preparing the food product or meal.
+A trip shall be defined as drop-off or delivery of a prepared food order at one geographic location.

+    c.
+"Restaurant" has the same meaning as provided in RCW 82.08.9995, but excludes prepared food deliveries made by a nonprofit organization to senior citizens.

+    d.
+"Third-party food delivery service provider" means the third-party corporation, partnership, sole proprietorship, or other entity that connects a driver to a restaurant or other similar business requesting delivery of a prepared food product or meal through a website, digital network, or using a telephone.

 ## Section 601
 > This section modifies existing section [47.60.315](/rcw/47_public_highways_and_transportation/47.60_puget_sound_ferry_and_toll_bridge_system.md).
 Here is the [modified chapter](rcw/47_public_highways_and_transportation/47.60_puget_sound_ferry_and_toll_bridge_system.md) for context.